 With other conical burrs being priced in the $100+ range, the CBM-18N is great value for money.
 It has a good amount of positive user ratings, and comes with a number of nice features.
 You can find out more about this Cuisinart conical burr grinder and read some of those many positive reviews on the Amazon.

-That is a look at two of the most popular Cuisinart models current for sale.
-The more affordable DBM-8 is the more popular choice, and does a decent enough job for most folks.
-The CBM-18N conical burr grinder is a better choice in our opinion, but it does cost a little more.
-Either of these models is a good choice, and should give you many years of service.
+That is a look at two of the most popular Cuisinart burr grinders current for sale.
+The more affordable Cuisinart DBM 8 is the popular choice, and does a decent enough job for most folks.
+The Cuisinart CBM-18N grinder is a better choice in our opinion, but it does cost a little more.
+Both of these models are good options, and should give you many years of service.